TCGInc/gsachallenge/README.md

 gsachallenge - TCG's GSA ADS 18F Challenge Submission
 =====================================================

-Our GSA Agile Delivery Services submission, the FDA Recall Interactive Map, allows users to search and navigate the openFDA drug, service, and food enforcement data (available at http://open.fda.gov) by location, type, date, product description, and recall reason.
-This application provides two key services:
+Our GSA Agile Delivery Services submission allows users to search and navigate the openFDA: food, device, and drug enforcement data (available at http://open.fda.gov).
+This tool exposes all API data elements but specializes on the US State through a State normalization routine (natural languate to states).
+This application provides key services:

- 1. procedures to analyze and clean the free-text location data for search, and
+ 1. routines to analyze and clean the natural language distribution pattern, and
- 2. the resulting ability to easily navigate recall data by state (through a touch-interactive map of the United States).
+ 2. the resulting desktop and mobile UI to navigate recall data by state (through a touch-interactive map of the United States).

 ## Architecture ##